Luyee1/ANPR-Frontend/README.md

 ## Usage of the system

-1. You can download the ANPR_Model.zip file from [this Google Drive link](https://drive.google.com/file/d/1qd2tudZG98nrGOU7lCMsnIkA6zvxHexT/view?usp=drive_link) and extract its contents into the project root directory.
-2. Ensure Firebase credentials (ANPR.json or .env) are set locally (do not commit to GitHub).
+1. Ensure Firebase credentials (ANPR.json or .env) are set locally (do not commit to GitHub).
-3. Connect webcams for entry and exit monitoring.
+2. Connect webcams for entry and exit monitoring.
-4. Connect the Arduino board if using physical gate control.
+3. Connect the Arduino board if using physical gate control.
-5. Run the system:
+4. Run the system:

 ```
 python main.py